 These new drugs mimic the way that something our bodies naturally make called glucagon-like peptide-1 works.
 So most people call them GLP-1 agonists, except they last a lot longer.
 Our gut releases natural GLP-1 during digestion, reducing our blood glucose level.
 But it works for only a couple of minutes.
 The GLP-1 agonists overcome this problem.

-GLP-1 agonists work only when you take them by injection because they are a protein that you stomach would digest.
+GLP-1 agonists work only when you take them by injection because they are a protein that your stomach would digest.
 You take them in your stomach, your upper leg, or your upper arm, just like you would on insulin.
 Unlike fingerstick tests that we all need, shots in the stomach rarely if ever hurt.
 At first, you had to take two shots a day, but with newer GLP-1 agonists you need only one a week.

 These non-insulin injectables stimulate the natural secretion of your body’s insulin, but only when your blood glucose level is high.
-This means that they won’t cause dangerous drops in blood glucose called “hypos,” like the way that insulin, and some other diabetes drugs do.
-That’s why some people call them smart drugs.
+This means that they won’t cause dangerous drops in blood glucose called “hypos,” like the way that insulin, and some other diabetes drugs, do.
+That’s why some people call them “smart drugs.”

 Your liver produces glucose, but you don’t need it after your meals.
 These non-insulin injectables stop your liver from making it when you don’t need it.

-A new study indicates that a non-insulin injectable may be the only drug that can reverse a common and serious complication of diabetes, non-alcoholic steatohepatitis, or NASH.
+A 2015 study indicates that a non-insulin injectable may be the only drug that can reverse a common and serious complication of diabetes, non-alcoholic steatohepatitis, or NASH.
 This is an inflammation of the liver that a buildup of fat there can cause.